 The Game Hub Denmark ecosystem stretches over three cities on the peninsula of Jutland and covers a variety of game related educations at different levels, game incubators and game innovation activities such as participation in international development projects aiming at improving conditions for game entrepreneurs in Denmark and beyond.

-The game educations in Grenaa are the foundation on which Game Hub Denmark is based.
-And we encourage young people to kick off their career as game developers at a very young age at Game College where students follow a 3-year program at upper secondary level, specializing in either Game Tech, Game Art or E-sport.
+In Grenaa, future game developers are given the opportunity to study game development immediately after primary school graduation at Game College where they enroll in a 3-year program at upper secondary level, specializing in either Game Tech, Game Art or ESport.
 As part of the program, they have the possibility to develop their own games and bring them to the market through the college’s BizHub.
 More than 400 students from all over Denmark are currently enrolled at the college.

 Young people looking to specialize in more practical, graphical skills have the opportunity to do so at 3D College Denmark, where they work with 3D animations for games as well as VFX graphics.

 A number of these, as well as students with other backgrounds from all over Denmark, continue their education as game developers at Dania Games that offers two educations at higher level in Grenaa – specializing in Computer Science and Game Design, respectively.
 Students enrolled in one of these programs are encouraged to start their own production of games and their own game studio prior to graduating – and are trained in project management, team work and how to apply theory into practice throughout the 2-2,5 years they study at Dania Games.
 This entrepreneurial approach inspires a number of graduates to apply for an office in the Game Hub Denmark headquarter’s Incubator after graduation.